kpatino/dotfiles/README.md

 Icon Theme: [WhiteSur by vinceliuice](https://github.com/vinceliuice/WhiteSur-icon-theme)
 Cursor: [WhiteSur-cursors by vinceliuice](https://github.com/vinceliuice/WhiteSur-cursors)

-Notes: To apply the QT theme you'll need something like qt5ct and kvantum.
+Notes: To apply the QT theme you'll need qt5ct and kvantum.
 Gnome Tweaks can be used to change the default font and size.

 ## misc